The Daily 10: Cancellation

-On September 27, 2010, E! had announced that it had cancelled The Daily Ten after four years on the air.
-The final edition of the program aired on October 1, 2010.
-E! had previously announced on September 21, 2010 that its flagship entertainment news program E!
-News would expand back to its previous hour-long format on October 25, 2010 (reruns of E! reality programs such as Keeping Up with the Kardashians aired in the three weeks prior to the expansion of E!
-News), and E!
-News incorporated some of The Daily 10's featured segments and some personalities featured on the program.
+On September 27, 2010, E! announced that it had cancelled The Daily Ten after four years.
+The final edition of the program aired on October 1.
+E! had previously announced on September 21 that its flagship entertainment news program E!
+News would revert to its previous hour-long format on October 25 (reruns of E! reality programs such as Keeping Up with the Kardashians aired in the three weeks prior to the expansion of E!
+News).
+E!
+News later incorporated some of The Daily 10's featured segments and personalities on the program.